CyberZHG/CLRS/Chapter_19_Fibonacci_Heaps/problems.md

 > __*c*__.
 Complete the description of how to represent a binomial heap (i.e., name the attributes, describe when attributes have the value NIL, and define how the root list is organized), and show how to implement the same seven operations on binomial heaps as this chapter implemented on Fibonacci heaps.
 Each operation should run in $$O(\lg n)$$ worst-case time, where $$n$$ is the number of nodes in the binomial heap (or in the case of the UNION operation, in the two binomial heaps that are being united).
 The MAKE-HEAP operation should take constant time.

+> __*d*__.
+Suppose that we were to implement only the mergeable-heap operations on a Fibonacci heap (i.e., we do not implement the DECREASE-KEY or DELETE operations).
+How would the trees in a Fibonacci heap resemble those in a binomial heap?
+How would they differ?
+Show that the maximum degree in an $$n$$-node Fibonacci heap would be at most $$\lfloor \lg n\rfloor$$.

+> __*e*__.
+Professor McGee has devised a new data structure based on Fibonacci heaps.
+A McGee heap has the same structure as a Fibonacci heap and supports just the mergeable-heap operations.
+The implementations of the operations are the same as for Fibonacci heaps, except that insertion and union consolidate the root list as their last step.
+What are the worst-case running times of operations on McGee heaps?